janbre/Assorted/Piratebox/PirateBoxRadio/README.md

 icecast -b -c icecast.xml
 ices ices.xml
 ```
 That's it!
-Now you can use e.g. VLC to open the network stream http://192.168.1.1:8000/one.ogg
+Now you can use e.g. VLC to open the network stream http://pirateboxip:8000/one.ogg
+(Please note that pirateboxip is, surprisingly enough, the IP-address of your PirateBox.
+Mine is 192.168.1.1, but yours might be different. one.ogg is the name of the radio station, you can change this in ices.xml)

 Relax, lean back, and enjoy the melodies.

+If more music is added to the Shared-folder, or wherever you choose to
+place the files, just run the find-command, mentioned in the previous
+section, again and your playlist will be updated with the new files.

-Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum or light a fire and hope that I notice your attempted smoke signals.
+Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum.